-- i) Therapeutic monitoring of buprenorphine is an important component to understand patient adherence and efficacy. - ii) It is recommended that the mobile health program considers implementing buccal swabs for toxicology given the barriers presented by urine tests, especially since many mobile units are designed without a bathroom on board. - iii) Regarding the administration of toxicology tests, interpretation, documentation, and review of results with patients, procedures are the same as in office-based addiction treatment programs. - k) Record keeping and compliance - i) Charting should be done using the practice's usual EHR. - ii) Medical Director will keep copy of MD/NP/PA DEA licenses with X number and clinicians will carefully track their number of active prescriptions to make sure they are within waiver limits, just as in office-based practice. - Steps taken to minimize diversion in the mobile setting are exactly the same as in officebased practice. - i) Understanding diversion in Massachusetts and beyond: - (1) The legal problems of diverted buprenorphine, and risks to the program of being overly permissive around this issue, are of concern, and the DEA requires any program prescribing buprenorphine to have a diversion policy.
+- Therapeutic monitoring of buprenorphine is an important component to understand patient adherence and efficacy. - It is recommended that the mobile health program considers implementing buccal swabs for toxicology given the barriers presented by urine tests, especially since many mobile units are designed without a bathroom on board. - Regarding the administration of toxicology tests, interpretation, documentation and review of results with patients, procedures are the same as in officebased addiction treatment programs.

+Steps taken to minimize diversion in the mobile setting are exactly the same as in office-based practice.

+- · Understanding diversion in Massachusetts and beyond: - The legal problems of diverted buprenorphine and risks to the program of being overly permissive around this issue, are of concern and the DEA requires any program prescribing buprenorphine to have a diversion policy.
 The medical problems of diverted buprenorphine are probably generally not large, but in general, prescribers should for any medicine (including antibiotics or hypertension medications, or any other) know the person they are prescribing to.
 Still, concerns about preventing diversion have to be balanced against implementing policies or clinician behaviors that might unnecessarily alienate patients who need the medication for their own survival but may be hesitant to get it in an overly punitive or rigid setting.
 One approach is to keep rules to a minimum but clearly enforce them; our OBAT program has tried to reduce this to just two clearly explainable and understandable rules.
-They are: 1. you have to take your suboxone to keep getting it (and we will conduct testing regularly to make sure that you're taking it); and 2. you have to keep your suboxone supply (meaning, we will not do early fills for lost or stolen medication).
+They are: 1.
+You have to take your suboxone to keep getting it (and we will conduct testing regularly to make sure that you're taking it); and 2.
+You have to keep your suboxone supply (meaning, we will not do early fills for lost or stolen medication).